-We train models for English→German translation on 5 domains in total, Europarl, NewsCommentary, OpenSubtitles, Rapid and Ubuntu.
-TED and PatTR are considered as zero-resource domains for which we do not assume access to parallel data.
-We also consider classical domain adaptation where we do use parallel data in a continued training setup.
+We train $En \rightarrow De$ models on Europarl, NewsCommentary, OpenSubtitles, Rapid and Ubuntu.
+TED and PatTR are considered to be zero-resource domains for which we have no parallel data.
+In additional experiments, we also consider classical domain adaptation where we do use TED and PatTR parallel data in a continued training setup.
 The models are implemented in Sockeye (Hieber et al., 2017).
-Preprocessing details and model hyperparameters are presented in the appendix.
+The code and the datasets are publicly available.1 The preprocessing details and model hyperparameters are provided in the appendix.